Foolscap was my answer to losing all my notes and forgetting the exact file I saved it.

 Python has a neat method for it's strings.

 Which I used as the initial search feature.
 A

 search by the prefix of my note title.
 To me this

 made sense since my notes are titled by their

 subject matter, e.g.

-The iteration to this search functionality was to
+The iteration to this search functionality was to include the conditional:

 if "text" in note_title: